Happy Birthday, Jess Walter, born 20 July 1965.

 - Forget being ‘discovered’.
 All you can do is write.
 If you write well enough, and are stubborn enough to embrace failure, and if you happen to fall into the narrow categories that the book market recognizes, then you might make a little money.
 Otherwise, it’s a struggle.
 A gorgeous struggle.

 - Stories are people.
-I’m a story, you’re a story…your father is a story.
-Our stories go in every direction, but sometimes, if we’re lucky, our stories join into one, and for awhile, we’re less alone.
+I’m a story, you’re a story… Our stories go in every direction, but sometimes, if we’re lucky, our stories join into one, and for awhile, we’re less alone.

 - I think some people wait forever, and only at the end of their lives do they realize that their life has happened while they were waiting for it to start.